Warwick Films: 1958–61: Final years

 Though our production plans are as heavy as ever they were before, we are now making the pictures we want to make.
 Two or three years ago that wasn’t true.
 Our fixed overheads and commitments were so heavy we were being forced into making pictures we didn't really want.
 Like ‘The Gamma People.’
 The machinery was set up, everything was paid for, it was just as cheap to make pictures as not to make them.
 Now we have broken down that cumbersome organisauion and engage personnel on a picture-to-picture basis we can take our time in settling up a production, and ensure that every detail is right before we start shooting.

 Viceroy Films

 Warwick formed another company, Viceroy Films, through which it made three films, Let's Get Married (originally called Confessions), The Trials of Oscar Wilde and Johnny Nobody.

 Warwick's last film of note was The Trials of Oscar Wilde (1960) a biopic of Oscar Wilde directed by Hughes starring Peter Finch.
 The film was critically acclaimed but its financial failure contributed to the dissolution of Warwick.

 James Bond

-Allen and Broccoli also had a disagreement about filming the James Bond series that Allen thought was beneath him.
-Broccoli was prevented from meeting Ian Fleming's representatives due to his wife's serious illness with Allen meeting them and directly conveying very much less than an enthusiasm for the Bond properties.
+Allen and Broccoli had a disagreement about filming the James Bond series.
+Allen thought the project was beneath him.
+Broccoli was prevented from meeting Ian Fleming's representatives due to his wife's serious illness.
+Allen met them and showed much less than an enthusiasm for the Bond properties.